RocketChat/docs-old/guides/app-guides/omnichannel-apps/facebook-app/facebook-app-configuration/facebook-app-authentication.md

 ![](<../../../../../.gitbook/assets/2021-11-29\_01-14-57 (2).png>)

 At this step, you must have a Facebook page associated with the account.
-If you don’t have one yet, you can [create yours in just 30 seconds](https://www.facebook.com/pages/create/?ref\_type=registration\_form).
+If you donÃÂ¢ÃÂÃÂt have one yet, you can [create yours in just 30 seconds](https://www.facebook.com/pages/create/?ref\_type=registration\_form).

 In case you have multiple pages associated with your Facebook account it will prompt a selection box to choose the preferred page to connect.